philpax/philpax.github.io/content/about.md

 path = "about"
 +++

 G'day!
-I'm Philpax <sup>(he/him)</sup>, your friendly neighbourhood polyglot programmer/engineer, and I'm passionate about computers, how we interact with them, and how we can make them work for us.
+I'm a polyglot programmer/engineer with a creative bent, and I'm passionate about computers, how we interact with them, and how we can make them work for us.

 I've worked with every layer of the stack - from the little electrons racing around my workbench, to software riding high enough for Snoop Dogg to call for advice - and this is my humble website.